IndomieGorengSatu/Mie/README.md

-## Why do bananas have to put on sunscreen before they go to the beach?
-Because they might peel!
+## Where do sheep go to get their hair cut?
+The baa-baa shop.